iXORTech/Typstify/README.md

 - [ ] Templates Support
 - [ ] Support for Additional Fonts

+## Building the App

+### Requirements

+- Xcode 15.0 or later
+- iPadOS 17.0 or later

+### Build

+To build the app, you have to build the Swift Package [typst-library-swift](https://github.com/iXORTech/typst-library-swift) first.

+Then, open the project, add the package `TypstLibrarySwift` into package dependencies, and build.

 ## Help Needed

 As of now, some help are needed to get the application into an usable state: